mursal-ashraf/bankan/README.md

 # Bankan app

-**Important: make sure node version is v20.1.0**
+**Important: Make sure node version is v20.1.0**

-First run to install all project dependecies:
+First run to install all project dependencies: `npm install`

-`npm install`

-Then to start the 2 servers:

-`npm run dev`
+Then to start the server: `npm run dev`

-The frontend will run on port 5173.
+The front end will run on port 5173.
-The backend server will run on port 8000.